testit-tms/api-client-golang/docs/SearchCustomAttributeTemplateGetModel.md

 HasCustomAttributeModels returns a boolean if a field has been set.

-### SetCustomAttributeModelsNil

-`func (o *SearchCustomAttributeTemplateGetModel) SetCustomAttributeModelsNil(b bool)`

- SetCustomAttributeModelsNil sets the value for CustomAttributeModels to be an explicit nil

-### UnsetCustomAttributeModels
-`func (o *SearchCustomAttributeTemplateGetModel) UnsetCustomAttributeModels()`

-UnsetCustomAttributeModels ensures that no value is present for CustomAttributeModels, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)